 - Parked vehicle – Parked vehicle or single-vehicle accidents occur when one driver collides into a parked vehicle or other stationary object.

 As mentioned above, when a driver is negligent in the state of Illinois or anywhere in the U.S. and that negligence can be proven, they may be able to be held accountable by the court of law to pay for the injuries the car accident victim experienced as well as the damages they accrued.
 U.S. citizens have a legal right to hold a negligent driver accountable for their actions.
-This is done by filing a lawsuit against the negligent party.
+This is done by filing a car accident lawsuit against the at-fault party.

 - Economic (monetary) damages